Edit in GitHubLog an issue

 Using Style and Structure Image References

-Learn how to optionally pass in a source image to be used as a style or structure reference for your generated images.
+Learn how to optionally pass in a source image to use as a style or structure reference for your generated images.

 Prerequisites